The Best Cold Calling Strategy for 2020

 There are prospects?out in the marketplace right now who are looking for new ideas that will help their business.
 The average CEO is looking at ways to save time, save money and the chance to make life as hassle free as possible.

-What do you say to a decision maker once you have got them on the line?
+What is the best strategy when you cold called a decision maker and got them on the line?

 I always start the cold call?by?telling them I have an idea to help them.
 Then I reveal how I?ve helped other people like them to be successful.
 And if they?re willing to give me 10 or 15 minutes, I will show them the possibilities.